Wayne Wilson (ice hockey): Rochester Institute of Technology

 In 1999, after five years of seeking a head-coaching position, he was hired to be head coach at Division III Rochester Institute of Technology.
 He led the RIT Tigers to a nearly-undefeated season in 2000–01; their only loss was on home ice in the 2001 national championship game.
 That year, he won the Edward Jeremiah Award for the top coach in Division III men's hockey.

 In his first six years at RIT, he compiled a 116–31–12 record (.767 winning percentage), with four ECAC West regular-season championships, three ECAC West tournament titles, and three NCAA tournament appearances.
 However, those all came in his first years at RIT; in 2003, the Tigers missed the D-III national tournament for the first time since 1995, and they would never return.

 In late 2004, despite a couple of "down" years for the program (including "only" a 13–7–5 record in 2003–04), RIT President Albert J. Simone announced that RIT would move their hockey program up to the Division I level, retaining Wilson as head coach.
 RIT would join Atlantic Hockey starting in the 2006–07 season.

 The rest of the 2004–05 campaign was rough, and the Tigers finished with their worst record of Wilson's tenure to date, including a painful loss to arch-rival Elmira College in which the Tigers squandered a late two-goal lead by allowing a pair of short-handed goals in the last three minutes of regulation.
 They would eventually lose in overtime 7–6.

-The Tigers' first season as a Division I program, in which they played as an independent was even harder, although the highlight was a home win over the St. Lawrence Saints (ranked #18 in the nation at the time) thanks to a 66 save performance by goaltender Jocelyn Guimond.
+The Tigers' first season as a Division I program, in which they played as an independent was even harder, although the highlight was a home win over the St. Lawrence Saints (ranked No. 18 in the nation at the time) thanks to a 66 save performance by goaltender Jocelyn Guimond.
 The Tigers won only nine games that season, mostly against future Atlantic Hockey conference opponents.

 Since joining Atlantic Hockey in 2006, though, success has been the Tigers' hallmark.
 They won three regular-season conference championships in four years, and in 2010 they won their first conference tournament.
 That granted them the conference's autobid into the national tournament, where they stunned Denver and New Hampshire to win the East Regional and advance to the Frozen Four.